textileio/community/docs/a-tour-of-textile.md

 When you leave a thread, all associated data is deleted from your peer.
 Additionally, any registered cafes will delete its associated snapshots.

-From your second peer, leave the "My runs" thread.
+From your second peer, leave the "My runs" thread:

 ```tab="cmd"
 textile threads rm "12D3KooWBfdhD4tNMuTn5MHGof2bMZBKAUjFF3DBL3kuQQE5m1qw" --api="http://127.0.0.1:41600"